Wyatt Dellavalle – Export Consultant, Tradewin US Consulting

 The Bureau of Industry and Security (BIS) has again expanded its U.S. export controls on chips.
 This new update, announced December 2, 2024, is related to the October 2022 interim final rule (IFR) aimed to restrict China’s ability to both purchase and manufacture certain high-end semiconductors critical for military applications.

-Topics: Export Administration Regulations, United States, Security
+Export Administration Regulations,

 The Commerce Control List (CCL) regulates and limits the export and re-export of specific U.S. goods, technology, and software using Export Control Classification Numbers (ECCNs).
 The ten categories under the CCL oversee a wide range of products, including electronics, computers, propulsion systems, and nuclear materials.
 It's important to note that numerous controlled products may appear harmless at first glance.

-Topics: Export Compliance, re-export, United States
+Export Compliance,

 When exporting a commodity, the exporter’s first responsibility is to determine which regulatory body controls their export.